 Baltimore Museum of Art

-ARTstor is collaborating with The Baltimore Museum of Art to share approximately 2,000 images of works from its collection, including many from the world-renowned Cone Collection.
+Artstor and The Baltimore Museum of Art are sharing more than 2,500 images of works from the Museum's collection, including many from the world-renowned Cone Collection.

 * Image totals should be regarded as an approximation until a given collection is 100% complete.
 Users should also bear in mind that the number of images available to them may vary from country to country, reflecting ARTstor’s approach to addressing an international copyright landscape that itself varies from country to country.